 University of Maine may move forward with the conduct process in the student’s absence and make a determination of responsibility based on the case file and witness statements.
 Students may choose to remain silent recognizing that they give up their opportunity to explain their side of the story.

 University of Maine has retained the right to discipline students for off-campus conduct that is detrimental to the University’s mission.
 The Standards of Conduct for Students states that students are expected to uphold these standards both on and off campus and acknowledge the university’s authority to take disciplinary action.
 The purpose of the standards and processes is to educate students and protect the welfare of the community.

-A. The burden of proof in conduct hearings is a preponderance of the evidence.
-A student will be found responsible for the alleged misconduct if it is more likely than not he /she violated the University’s rules or regulations.
+The burden of proof in conduct hearings is a preponderance of the evidence.
+A student will be found responsible for the alleged misconduct if it is more likely than not they violated the University’s rules or regulations.

 Institutions of higher education do not function as courts of law; therefore, the conduct proceedings are less formal and weighted toward the educational process.
 Nevertheless, conduct procedures at the University of Maine comply with the Due Process Clause’s essential requirements of notice and an opportunity to be heard.

 For more information about the conduct process, please consult the Student Conduct Code, or contact The Office of Community Standards, Rights, and Responsibilities at 207.581.1406.